Thyroid gland removal

 During the weeks before your surgery:

-- Your doctor may also do a fine needle aspiration to find out if the growth is noncancerous or cancerous.
+- Your provider may also do a fine needle aspiration to find out if the growth is noncancerous or cancerous.
 Before surgery, your vocal cord function may be checked.

 - You may also need thyroid medicine or iodine treatments 1 to 2 weeks before your surgery.